 Jazzy and I are lightweight travelers, which means we travel with backpacks that can fit into the overhead cabin of airplanes.
-Everything we own fits into those two bags.
+Everything we own fits into the Osprey Talon 44.
 There are number of good reasons why you should travel light but that is a post for another day.

 Even during the “dry” season you could get caught in a tropical storm, so having a rain jacket is kind of imperative.
 Even in the worst downpours, our North Faces’ kept us completely dry and we wouldn’t go anywhere without them.

 If you enjoy hikes here and there and love walking around, you should definitely invest in some good walking shoes, something light weight that can be worn even when you are not conquering a mountain.
 The above mentioned trekking shoes are one of the most comfortable shoes we have ever worn and we highly recommend them.

 Although, we don’t camp as much as we would like to, we take our Seedhouse tent with us wherever we go.
 It is extremely lightweight compared to other cheaper tents and very easy to set up and take apart.
 Depending on your travel style, a tent might not be a must have thing in your backpack.
 But for us, the extra 3lbs are worth having the flexibility to sleep wherever, including deserted beaches, lush forest or in the desert.

 Regular sleeping pads are too bulky and take up too much unnecessary space.
 The Thermarest sleeping pads however fold down to the size of a soda can and can easily be stored in our bags without taking up too much space.